genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 #### dateIsLessEqual(date as DateTime|String|Long, String)

-This returns true when the date in the given field is less or equal to the date specified
+This returns `true` when the date in the given field is less or equal to the date specified.

 For example:

 `Expr.dateIsLessEqual(TRADE_DATE,'20150518')`

 #### dateIsEqual(date as DateTime|String|Long, String)
-This returns true when the date in the given field is equal to the date specified
+This returns `true` when the date in the given field is equal to the date specified

 For example:
 `Expr.dateIsEqual(TRADE_DATE,'20150518')`

 #### dateIsToday(date as DateTime|String|Long)
-This returns true when the data in the given field is equal to today's date (using system local time).
+This returns `true` when the data in the given field is equal to today's date (using system local time).

 For example:
 `Expr.dateIsToday(TRADE_DATE)`